Cathal-McHale/computational_theory/README.md

 # Task 1: Binary Operations in Python
-This task explores low-level bitwise operations used in cryptographic algorithms such as SHA-2.
-It includes left and right rotations, binary formatting, and logic-based selection functions.
+This task focuses on implementing and understanding low-level bitwise operations that are foundational in cryptographic algorithms, most notably the SHA-2 (Secure Hash Algorithm 2) family.
+These operations are essential because modern cryptographic functions rely heavily on bit manipulation to ensure data diffusion and confusion — core principles in cryptographic security.
+By simulating these operations in Python, this task deepens your understanding of how cryptographic primitives work at the binary level.
 ## Features Implemented
 ### Bitwise Left Rotation (rotl)
 - Rotates bits of a 32-bit integer to the left.